Besov regularity of non-linear parabolic PDEs on non-convex polyhedral domains: Regularity results in Sobolev and Kondratiev spaces

 and

 where $C$ is a constant independent of $u$ and $f$. \end{theorem}

 \begin{rem} Note that the regularity results for the solution $u$ in \cite[Thm.~2.1., Lem.~3.1]{LL15} are slightly stronger than the ones obtained in Theorem \ref{Sob-reg-3} above (with the cost of also assuming more regularity on the right hand side $f$).
-By using similar arguments as in \cite[Lem.~4.3]{AH08} we are probably able to also show in our context that Theorem \ref{Sob-reg-3} can be strengthened in the sense that if $f\in L_2([0,T], L_2(D))$ then the weak solution $u$ of Problem \ref{prob_parab-1a} belongs in fact to $L_2([0,T], \mathring{H}^m)\cap H^1([0,T], L_2(D))$.
+By using similar arguments as in \cite[Lem.~4.3]{AH08} we are probably able to show that if $f\in L_2([0,T], L_2(D))$ then the weak solution $u$ of Problem \ref{prob_parab-1a} belongs in fact to $L_2([0,T], \mathring{H}^m)\cap H^1([0,T], L_2(D))$ (instead of ${H}^{1,m*}(D_T)$).
 A corresponding generalization of Theorem \ref{Sob-reg-3} should also be possible in the spirit of \cite[Thm.~3.1]{AH08}.
-However, for our purposes the above results on the Sobolev regularity are sufficient, so these investigations are postphoned for the time being. \end{rem}
+However, for our purposes the above results on the Sobolev regularity are sufficient, so these investigations are postponed for the time being. \end{rem}

 We need the following technical assumptions in order to state the regularity results in Kondratiev spaces.

 \begin{assumption}[{\bf Assumptions on operator pencils}] Consider the operator pencils $\mathfrak{A}_i(\lambda,t)$, $i=1,\ldots, l'$ for the vertices and $A_{\xi}(\lambda,t)$ with $\xi\in M_k$, $k=1,\ldots, l$ for the edges of the polyhedral type domain $D\subset \real^3$ introduced in Section \ref{subsect-op-pen}.
 Moreover, we assume that $t\in[0,T]$ is fixed. \\ Let $\calk^{\gamma}_{p,b}(D)$ and $\calk^{\gamma'}_{p,b'}(D)$ be two Kondratiev spaces, where the singularity set $S$ of $D$ is given by $S=M_1\cup \ldots\cup M_l\cup \{x^{(1)},\ldots, x^{(l')}\}$ and weight parameters $b,b'\in \real$.
 Then we assume that the closed strip between the lines \beq \mathrm{Re}\lambda=b+2m-\frac 32\qquad \text{and}\qquad \mathrm{Re}\lambda=b'+2m-\frac 32 \eeq does not contain eigenvalues of $\mathfrak{A}_i(\lambda,t)$.
 Moreover, $b$ and $b'$ satisfy